navjotjsingh/nspeaks/content/posts/install-mongodb-debian-12.md

     - mongodb
 ---

-Debian 12 (Bookworm) was released on June 10, 2023 and it has been 2 months since its release and we still don't have an official release of MongoDB for it.
-It's the same issue that we faced with Ubuntu 22.04 which was dependence on the old LibSSL 1.1 which was dropped with Debian 12 release.
+~~Debian 12 (Bookworm) was released on June 10, 2023 and it has been 2 months since its release and we still don't have an official release of MongoDB for it.
+It's the same issue that we faced with Ubuntu 22.04 which was dependence on the old LibSSL 1.1 which was dropped with Debian 12 release.~~

-MongoDB Team is working on adding support for Debian 12 but it will only support v7.0 for now with no plans to support the older versions.
-You can check the progress on MongoDB's issues page.
+~~MongoDB Team is working on adding support for Debian 12 but it will only support v7.0 for now with no plans to support the older versions.
+You can check the progress on MongoDB's issues page.~~

-Till the official package is available, we will have to use workarounds to get around the limitation.
+~~Till the official package is available, we will have to use workarounds to get around the limitation.~~

+MongoDB now supports Debian 12 out of the box for versions 7.x and above.

 ## Install MongoDB using Docker